TheWilley/Gemini-Web-Interface/README.md

 - Picking model (2.0 Flash, 2.0 Flash Lite, 1.5 Flash)
 - Multiple chats (retained between sessions with localStorage)
 - Exporting and importing chats
-- Interaction with the Gemini API with official SDK.
+- Interaction with the Gemini API using official SDK

 ## Usage

 > [!CAUTION]
-> Do not upload the build site to any public domain, as your API key is exposed in the compiled Javascript.
+> Do not upload the built site to any public domain, as your API key is exposed in the compiled Javascript.

 Before proceeding, rename `.env.example` to `.env` and set the `VITE_GEMINI_API_KEY` variable to your API key.
 You can get one on [Google's dev platform](https://ai.google.dev/gemini-api/docs/api-key).